dustractor/argloco/README.md

 * GoBackth
     Traverse backwards the argument list

-In both cases, if there is a tab-local argument list, then that is used, otherwise the normal vim-wide argument list is traversed.
+When either command is used inside of a 'taboo' tab, traverse the tabpage's local arguments-list.

+Used elsewhere -- not in a 'taboo' tab -- fall back to vim's usual argument list traversal methods N and n.

 * ArgLoco